isomerpages/moe-beaconpri/_cca/Percussion Ensemble.md

 <h4>Objectives</h4>
 <p>The Percussion CCA seeks to inculcate students’ interests in the performing
-arts by participating in music events at both non-competitive and competitive level.
+arts by participating in music events at both non-competitive and competitive levels.
 The performing aspect helps students to build confidence when they express themselves and communicate with the audience through percussion music.
 The learning process of playing in an ensemble also develops teamwork, resilience and the spirit of excellence.</p>